ifBars/VRChat-ProTVConvertor/README.md

 	Paste a playlist ID and press load playlist to grab every video in the playlist
-	IE: The playlist ID is after the list= https://www.youtube.com/playlist?list=PL9n07ws2xINsLzMHXJqpHhmpltpFNQgQn You would paste PL9n07ws2xINsLzMHXJqpHhmpltpFNQgQn in this case You can press reset to delete all URL indexs at once, this does not delete the file, it will remove all previous indexes And write over them everytime you export file
+	IE: The playlist ID is after the list= https://www.youtube.com/playlist?list=PL9n07ws2xINsLzMHXJqpHhmpltpFNQgQn You would paste PL9n07ws2xINsLzMHXJqpHhmpltpFNQgQn in this case You can press reset to delete all URL indexs at once, this does not delete the file, it will clear all current indexes And write over them everytime you export file
 	For any questions, comments, concerns, etc, P.Penguin#0420